Also available on GitHub

 You can switch it on as the default file system scheme, or individually for file and image fields.

-- Download and install Libraries, AWS SDK and AmazonS3 Drupal modules.
+- Download and install Composer Manager and AmazonS3 Drupal modules.

 - Change individual fields to upload to S3 in the field settings